learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are the differences between ES6 class and ES5 function constructors?
+## Q 13.3.
+What are the differences between ES6 class and ES5 function constructors?

 Classes are a template for creating objects.
 They encapsulate data with code to work on that data.
 Classes in JS are built on prototypes but also have some syntax and semantics that are not shared with ES5 class-like semantics.